neoclide/coc-rls/Readme.md

 - `"rust-client.logToFile"`:

   When set to true, RLS stderr is logged to a file at workspace root level.
 Requires reloading extension after change., default: `false`

+- `"rust-client.setLibPath"`

+  When set to false, environment variable DYLD_LIBRARY_PATH & LD_LIBRARY_PATH are kept for rls, default: `true`

 - `"rust-client.rustupPath"`:

   Path to rustup executable.
 Ignored if rustup is disabled., default: `"rustup"`

 - `"rust-client.rlsPath"`:

   Override RLS path.
 Only required for RLS developers.
 If you set this and use rustup, you should also set `rust-client.channel` to ensure your RLS sees the right libraries.
 If you don't use rustup, make sure to set `rust-client.disableRustup`., default: `null`

 - `"rust-client.revealOutputChannelOn"`:

   Specifies message severity on which the output channel will be revealed.
 Requires reloading extension after change., default: `"never"`

   Valid options: `["info","warn","error","never"]`

 - `"rust-client.updateOnStartup"`:

   Update the RLS whenever the extension starts up., default: `false`

 - `"rust-client.disableRustup"`:

   Disable usage of rustup and use rustc/rls from PATH., default: `false`

 - `"rust-client.channel"`:

   Rust channel to invoke rustup with.
 Ignored if rustup is disabled.
 By default, uses the same channel as your currently open project., default: `null`

   Valid options: `["stable","beta","nightly"]`

 - `"rust-client.trace.server"`:

   Traces the communication between VS Code and the Rust language server., default: `"off"`

   Valid options: `["off","messages","verbose"]`

 - `"rust.sysroot"`:

   `--sysroot`, default: `null`

 - `"rust.target"`:

   `--target`, default: `null`

 - `"rust.rustflags"`:

   Flags added to `RUSTFLAGS`., default: `null`

 - `"rust.clear_env_rust_log"`:

   Clear the `RUST_LOG` environment variable before running rustc or cargo., default: `true`

 - `"rust.build_lib"`:

   Specify to run analysis as if running `cargo check --lib`.
 Use `null` to auto-detect. (unstable), default: `null`

 - `"rust.build_bin"`:

   Specify to run analysis as if running `cargo check --bin <name>`.
 Use `null` to auto-detect. (unstable), default: `null`

 - `"rust.cfg_test"`:

   Build cfg(test) code. (unstable), default: `false`

 - `"rust.unstable_features"`:

   Enable unstable features., default: `false`

 - `"rust.wait_to_build"`:

   Time in milliseconds between receiving a change notification and starting build., default: `1500`

 - `"rust.show_warnings"`:

   Show warnings., default: `true`

 - `"rust.crate_blacklist"`: